monsoonmaelstrom/book2/book2.md

 “Fine, I promise not to cause a shipwreck if Alex does the same,” I tell him.

 Alex nods in agreement.
-“No shipwrecks,” he says scooping up the dice and rolling.
+“No shipwrecks,” he says, scooping up the dice and rolling.

 He layers on a bit more, so now, in addition to everything that came before, I feel Peter, Giorgi, and Davy all working to influence the Dice in Alex’s favor, and I run out of time.
 Again.
 Damn!